lasercata/voc/README.md

 # voc
-Python3 Argparse script which help to learn vocabulary
+Python3 Argparse script which help to learn vocabulary.
+Also available in menu console mode (execute it without arguments).

 ## Installing
 Download the script `voc.py` ;